What are you wondering?

 You can know a lot more about our sustainable efforts here.

-Working with factories with a good working environment and conditions as always been imperative when choosing new partners and suppliers.
+Working with factories that have good working environments and conditions has always been imperative when choosing new partners and suppliers.

-This creates the price factor that most of the time people think it’s prohibitive when it comes to consume fair fashion, but let’s not forget that a century ago people spent more than half their income on food and clothes and today people spend less than a fifth, so, even if other parts of our life became more expensive, clothes still shouldn’t be so cheap comparing.
+This creates a price factor that most people think it’s prohibitive when it comes to consuming fair fashion, but let’s not forget that a century ago people spent more than half their income on food and clothes, but today people spend less than a fifth.
+So, even if other parts of our life became more expensive, clothes still shouldn’t be so cheap.

-Our goal as a brand was never to compete with fast fashion brands, but rather to offer the market fashionable, with quality and with the upmost importance, eco-friendly and fair, products.
+Our goal was never to compete with fast fashion brands, but rather to offer the market fashionable, high quality and with the utmost importance, sustainable and fair, products.